 There are numerous ways you can go about PR, some are paid and some are organic so at the end of the day it really comes down to your budget.

-Organic PR involves researching and exploring different blogs, magazines, and podcasts to either be featured on or to contribute to.
+Organic PR involves researching and exploring different blogs, magazines, and podcasts to either be featured on or contribute to.

 Whatever your area of expertise (preferably what you discuss in your podcast), make a list of relevant platforms that you would like to contribute to.
-But ensure that you’re realistic with your list, don’t go putting Forbes on your list and expect them to happily write a feature on you unless you’re already a celebrity or a Fortune 500 company.
+But ensure that you’re realistic with your list, don’t go putting Forbes on your list, and expect them to happily write a feature on you unless you’re already a celebrity or a Fortune 500 company.

-Once you’ve made your list, do some research on how to connect and build relationships with the decision makers within the company.
-This can be through reaching out to them to chat on LinkedIn or other social media accounts, going through your personal network and seeing if you have a distant connection with them, or maybe doing a cold-outreach via email.
+This can be through reaching out to them to chat on LinkedIn or other social media accounts, going through your personal network and seeing if you have a distant connection with them, or maybe doing a cold outreach via email.

 Whatever the avenue is, try to come off as authentic as possible.
 It’s always best practice to offer something of value in return.
 This can be a feature on your podcast, a backlink in an article, or whatever you think would be most fitting for that prospect.